deepjaisia/SandboxHttpsExtensions/README.md

      Note : Remember the certificate password as it will be used everytime you restart the service for the server.

-     ```openssl req -x509 -newkey rsa:4096 -keyout mysite.pem -out mysite.pem -days 365```
+     ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout my_site.key -out my_site.crt```

      This command will create a single .pem object which will contain the 'certificate' and the 'key'.
 Explanation of the        different attributes used in the command is given below:

+     **-x509** : This field outputs a x509 structure.

      **-newkey** : This specifies that by using which algorithm we are going to create the key of the specified size.
 In          this case it is RSA of 4096 bits.

      **-keyout** : This specifies the name of the key that would be created.
-It can be '.key' object as well but for this        case we are going to take a '.pem' object.
+It creates a '.key' object but it can also create '.pem' object.

      **-out** : This specifies the name of the certificate that would be created.
 It can be a '.crt' object also but for          this case we are going to take a '.pem' object.